teeuwen/btdwm/README.md

 ## Requirements

-In order to build btdwm you need the Xlib, xcb, cairo pango and libnotify header files.
+In order to build btdwm you need the Xlib, xcb, cairo pango header files.

 ## Installation